allinbits/AiB-ATONE-Delegation-Program/README.md

 - **Feb 7, 2025 -** Selected validators will be notified and will be required to provide documentation for KYC

-- **Feb 11, 2025 - March 4, 2025 -** the KYC process will be finalized.
+- **Feb 11, 2025 - March 4, 2025 -** The KYC process will be finalized.
 Once verification is successfully completed and KYC requirements are met, the selected validators will receive their delegation shortly thereafter.

 ### Performance Review to ensure accountability and continued contribution